 Abstract

-Network Service Interface (NSI) was created as a result of brainstorming in the community of network and application engineers.
-The objective was to deliver the missing piece of solution to integrate services with network infrastructures and provide it as integrated product to the end users, often lacking a technical knowledge.
-The first step was to make a protocol which enable automated creation of multi-domain heterogeneous network circuits and offer it as a “Connection Service” at global scale.
+The Network Service Interface (NSI) was created as a result of collaborative brainstorming by the network and application engineers primarily within the Research and Education (R&E) community.
+The objective was to deliver network infrastructures as a service to both novice and expert end users.
+The first step was to design a protocol which could enable the automated creation of multi-domain heterogeneous network circuits and offer it as a “Connection Service” at global scale.

-The concept was put into a protocol specification by August 2011 under the umbrella of Open Grid Forum (OGF) NSI-WG.
-A month later seven partners were able to demonstrate an operating protocol which orchestrated six different independent provisioning systems (AutoBAHN, dynamicKL, G-Lambda, OpenDrac, OpenNSA, OSCARS) into united service with single point of contact.
-The demonstration took place in Rio de Janeiro on 13th Sept 2011 and involved GÉANT, KISTI, AIST, KDDI Labs, SURFnet, NORDUnet and ESNET organisations.
-The demonstration has shown the strength of the protocol and the potential to enable global automated provisioning.
+The concept was formalized into a protocol specification in August 2011 under the umbrella of the Open Grid Forum (OGF) NSI-WG.
+Within three months, six distinct implementations of the NSI protocol demonstrated interoperability at a global scale by negotiating resources and provisioning circuits across twelve domains.
+The demonstrations tool place at the GLIF Technical meeting in September 2011 in Rio de Janerio (Brazil), at the Future Internet Week in October 2011 in Poznan (Poland), and at the SuperComputing’11 event in November 2011 in Seattle (WA, USA).
+The current list of tools for network provisioning which are capable of using the NSI protocol includes AutoBAHN (GÉANT), Open(?)DRAC (CESNET, NetherLight, UvA), DynamicKL (KISTI), G-Lambda (AIST, JGN-X, KDDI), OpenNSA (NORDUnet, SURFnet), OSCARS (ESnet, Internet2, RNP).
+The protocol is currently a prototype, however there are plans for future operational deployment.

-Encouraged with the Rio de Janeiro success, at Future Internet Week in Poznan between 24th and 28th Oct 2011 another NSI demonstration has reached next step of interoperability by including data plane functionality.
-The NSI enabled provisioning systems were not only able to talk and negotiate resources but also to configure the network and deliver transatlantic circuits to the end users.
-Connections from a server located in GÉANT through PIONIER, NetherLight, StarLight, and JGN-X networks were made within seconds to reach AIST, KDDI or KISTI servers.
-The functionality was supported by visualization systems based on Google Earth® display and dynamic calendar/topology charts.
+The goal of the NSI is to hide network complexity from the end user.
+This is accomplished by the creation of the Network Service Plane (NSP) which provides a simple way for a user or application to request for network resources.
+The NSP is composed of Network Service Agents (NSA) which can assume one of three roles; a Requestor, a Provider, or a Requestor-Provider..
+The Requestor Agent (RA) can request network resources, while the Provider Agent (PA) is responsible for delivering the service to the RA.
+A Requestor-Provider agent can behave both as an RA or PA depending on its configuration and the specific request.

-The next demonstration took place during SuperComputing 2011 event in Seattle WA between 14th and 17th Nov 2011.
-Twelve partners with six provisioning system implementations were constantly setting up multiple point-to-point circuits across the world without any manual configuration requirement.
-This demonstration shown the full potential of the NSI protocol as a layer to unite network services at global level and deliver easy to use provisioning mechanism for research communities.
-A big scale deployment and dynamic adaptation to network condition and user requirements introduces the ability to build new reliable global connection services based on existing network infrastructures and their interconnectivity.
+The NSI is not just a protocol, but rather a framework for service protocol development, a defined set of principles and relations that form the basis of the protocols, which can be used to build a variety of architectures and services.
+The first prototype service was the Connection Service that delivers end-to-end provisioning features and was the scope of recent demonstrations.
+Other services are being explored, including topology exchange, performance verification, fault localization and remediation, and provisioning of general IT resources.
+The NSI-WG is comprised of a well-rounded group of contributors with various expertises.
+This ensures that the NSI framework is developed within a multi-dimension environment.

-The NSI protocol relies on basic assumption to hide network complexity by creation of additional Network Service Plane (NSP) and give users and applications a simple way to request the connection services.
-The NSP relies on Network Service Agents, which can use NSI to communicate and create entities of threefold nature – Requestor, Provider, and Requestor-Provider agents.
-The Requestor Agent (RA) can request network resources, while Provider Agent (PA) is responsible to deliver the service to the RA.
-That functions can be merged, as the same agent can behave as RA or PA for different requests depending on configuration and particular request cases.
-The reservation requested to the system has a defined state machine which is assuring that processing is performed correctly according to NSI rules and system policies.
-Current state machine has eleven states and defines permitted transition between them, which can be initiated by events or message occurrences.
-The state machine supports the operations of accepting a request, reserving resources, provisioning a connection, releasing a connection after pre-defined time, and cancelling a reservation at any time.
-Reservations can be requested to be configured immediately or scheduled for the future, according to internal resources calendars available at particular provisioning systems.
+The currently defined NSI CS is stable and functional, which makes it easy to migrate into a production service deployed over production infrastructures around the globe.
+It has a defined reservation state machine which assures that processing is performed consistently and correctly according to the NSI rules and system policies.
+The current state machine has eleven states and defines the necessary events or messages needed to transition between them.
+The state machine supports the following operations; i) accepting a request, ii) reserving resources, iii) provisioning a connection, iv) releasing a connection after a pre-defined time, and v) cancelling a reservation at any time.
+Reservations can be requested to be begin immediately or scheduled for a future time, according to resources available from the requested provisioning systems.